HBGDki/ghap/README.md

 ### Listing studies

-To know what data you want to use, you need to have a listing of data sets to look at.
+To know what data you want to use, you need to have a listing of possible data sets to look at.
 The functions `get_study_list()` and `get_study_list_anthro()` do this.
 They return a data frame of meta data that you can use to search for data sets you would like to use in your analyses.

 ```r
 studies <- get_study_list()